RaminMammadzada/rails-twitter-redesign/README.md

 ## Technical mandatory requirements of the project:
 1. The project is a desktop web app.
-2. The database schema should reflect the following structure:
+2. The database schema reflects the following structure:

     ![homepace screenshot](./doc/images/erd_diagram.png)

-3. It validates all user input to make sure that anyone with bad intentions cannot compromise your app.
+3. It validates all user input to make sure that anyone with bad intentions cannot compromise the app.
-4. It uses Postgres as your database.
+4. It uses Postgres as database.
-5. It uses ```.erb``` view template engine of your choice.
+5. It uses ```.erb``` view template engine.
 6. It is an MVP of the full product (with the full graphical design but only basic features that can be easily extended in the future).
 7. The project is deployed and accessible online.